numalariamodeling/FE-2023-examples/README.md

     - In the `general_sim()`, find the command `experiment.run(wait_until_done=True, platform=platform)` (line 148 in the solution script).
 This is the command that submits and runs our simulations.
 Notice that it has an argument to "wait until done" - this is what gives us the progress bar for the completion of our simulations after submission.
 Now that we are running longer simulations, set that to `False` to free up your terminal.
         -*Tip: You should also remove the print messages following this line about whether or not the experiment has succeeded as we are no longer waiting for it to finish before getting to them*
     - Update the `expt_name` and run your simulations.
+            - These simulations may take longer due to the longer simulation duration.
+You can check the progress of your jobs and what else is running on the same allocation using `squeue -A b1139` or just the progress of your jobs with `squeue -u <username>`.
+            - Once the simulations finish running, check your outputs.
+Is everything there?
+Do all your reports look like you expect?
     - Update the `expt_name`, `exp_id`, and years to analyze in the `analyzer_calibration.py` then run the script when your simulations finish - check out the differences between this and previous analyzers (and their outputs).
-        - You can check the progress of your jobs and what else is running on the same allocation using `squeue -A b1139` or just the progress of your jobs with `squeue -u <username>`

 2. Parameter selection
     - The `example_calibration_selection.py` script is a simple example of how we may select the best match parameter value for calibration.
 It calculates the average log-likelihood of each `x_Temporary_Larval_Habitat` based on simulation outputs and produces some plots to visualize the parameter selection.